+State 4-H Horse Portfolio Evaluation

+Nar

-State 4-H Horse Portfolio Evaluation Name Date (mo. /yr.)
-County 1.
-Follows Portfolio Guidelines /10 3 ring binder or commercial scrapbook title access of first many title page as first page contains at least one user and no more than 2 users contains at least one year and no more than 3 years contains all elements: title page, table of contents, resume, story, record book(s), declaration form and other project information.
-2. Organization & Neatness /10 • Most current year is presented first Table of Contents lists portfolio sections; sections are physically distinguishable.
+1. Follows Portfolio Guidelines /10

+• 3 ring binder or commercial scrapbook

+• title page as first page

+• contains at least one year and no more than 3 years

+contains all elements: title page, table of contents, resume, story, record book(s), declaration form and other project information.

+2. Organization & Neatness /10

+Most current year is presented first

+Table of Contents lists portfolio sections; sections are physically distinguishable.

 Writing is legible and in one color ink (ink is preferred but pencil is accepted for juniors) or typed.

-Proper spelling and grammar 3.
-Resume /15 4.
-Horse Record Book (record book score x .25) /25 5.
-Portfolio Story /15 • Member introduces themselves • Tells about member's project work • Tells about member's 4-H club activities • Talks about member's experiences in leadership and citizenship • Talks about how 4-H has made the member feel good about themselves and their personal growth. • Talks about member's future plans and the career you want to pursue 6.
-Additional Project Information / 15 • Includes photos, new clipping, ribbons, awards, etc. additional information is labeled to show relevance to 4-H work, school work or community activities 7.
-Overall 4-H Involvement /10 • evidence that youth is a well-rounded member participating in a variety of 4-H activities.
-TOTA AWARD: Blue (90 -100) Red (75-89) White (74 or less) TOTAL COMMENTS:
+Proper spelling and grammar

+3. Resume /15

+4. Horse Record Book (record book score x .25) /25

+5. Portfolio Story /15

+Member introduces themselves

+Tells about member's project work

+Tells about member's 4-H club activities

+Talks about member's experiences in leadership and citizenship

+Talks about how 4-H has made the member feel good about themselves and their personal growth.

+Talks about member's future plans and the career you want to pursue

+6. Additional Project Information / 15

+Includes photos, new clipping, ribbons, awards, etc.

+additional information is labeled to show relevance to 4-H work, school work or community activities

+7. Overall 4-H Involvement /10

+evidence that youth is a well-rounded member participating in a variety of 4-H activities.

+СО AWARD: Blue (90 -100) Red (75-89) White (74 or less) MMENTS: TOTAL